porterjamesj/virtualenvwrapper.el/README.md

 order to provide stuff like automatically turning on virtualenvs in certain projects, show the virtualenv on the mode line, etc. Instead, you can do all these things pretty easily using tools already provided by Emacs.
-How to do soem of them are described below.
+How to do some of them are described below.

 ### Keybindings